 We are an emerging growth company, as defined in the JOBS Act.
-For as long as we continue to be an emerging growth company, we may take advantage of exemptions from various reporting requirements that are applicable to other public companies that are not emerging growth companies, including an exemption from the auditor attestation requirement in the assessment of our internal control over financial reporting pursuant to the Sarbanes-Oxley Act; and to the extent that we no longer qualify as a foreign private issuer, (a) reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements, and (b) exemptions from the requirements of holding a nonbinding advisory vote on executive compensation, including golden parachute compensation.
+For as long as we continue to be an emerging growth company, we may take advantage of exemptions from various reporting requirements that are applicable to other public companies that are not emerging growth companies, including (i) the ability to include only two years of audited financial statements and only two years of related "Management's Discussion and Analysis of Financial Condition and Results of Operations" disclosure; (ii) an exemption from the auditor attestation requirement in the assessment of our internal control over financial reporting pursuant to the Sarbanes-Oxley Act; and (iii) to the extent that we no longer qualify as a foreign private issuer, (a) reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements, and (b) exemptions from the requirements of holding a nonbinding advisory vote on executive compensation, including golden parachute compensation.
 We cannot predict whether investors will find our ordinary shares less attractive if we rely on these exemptions.
 If some investors find our ordinary shares less attractive as a result, there may be a less active trading market for our ordinary shares and our share price may be reduced or more volatile.

 We may take advantage of these provisions until such time that we are no longer an emerging growth company.
-We would cease to be an emerging growth company following the fifth anniversary of the date of the completion of this offering or earlier if we have more than \$1.07 billion in annual revenues, are deemed to be a "large accelerated filer" under the rules of the SEC, or issue more than \$1.0 billion of nonconvertible debt over a three-year period.
+We would cease to be an emerging growth company following the fifth anniversary of the date of the completion of this offering or earlier if we have more than 1.07 billion in annual revenues, are deemed to be a "large accelerated filer" under the rules of the SEC, or issue more than 1.0 billion of nonconvertible debt over a three-year period.
 We may also choose to take advantage of some but not all of these reduced burdens.
 For example, Section 107 of the JOBS Act provides that an emerging growth company can use the extended transition period provided in Section 7(a)(2)(B) of the Securities Act of 1933, as amended, or the Securities Act, for complying with new or revised accounting standards.
 Given that we currently report and expect to continue to report under IFRS, as issued by the IASB, we have irrevocably elected not to avail ourselves of this extended transition period and, as a result, we will adopt new or revised accounting standards on the relevant dates on which adoption of such standards is required by the IASB.
-We have taken advantage of reduced reporting requirements in this Annual Report.
+We have taken advantage of reduced reporting requirements in this prospectus.
 Accordingly, the information contained herein may be different than the information you receive from other public companies in which you hold equity securities.